sierrajulietromeo/APA1-PrimerProblems/primer1/primer1.md

 * Ensure to commit/push as appropriate.
 * See the tests in  `primer1.test.js`
 * Refactor the program as you see fit following industry standard conventions.
+* You can add additional tests if you determine the current tests don't offer complete coverage.
+These can be highlighted in your screen recording.

 ### Adopt and use good programming standards